zdomjus60/iupette/README.md

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.
-Please remember to replace "Your Name" with your actual name in the LICENSE file.